 Our department leads Australia's contribution to the Pacific Islands Law Officers' Network, a regional network of senior Pacific law and justice officials promoting justice and the rule of law, by sharing expertise and experiences and strengthening regional cooperation on key law and justice issues.
 The PILON Secretariat is based in Apia, Samoa.

 We also work with individual Pacific island countries to provide strategic technical assistance on legal reform projects.
 Each year, our department runs training and development programs to help strengthen the policy skills of Pacific law and justice officers.
 These programs are part of our department's involvement in the Pacific Police Development Program (PPDP), which we deliver in partnership with the Australian Federal Police to improve operational effectiveness of Pacific policing organisations.

-Applications for our 2020 Legal Policy Development Programs will open in mid-2020.
-General information about our programs are available on the following pages:
+General information about our programs is available on the following pages: